factom-protocol/FIS/FIS/DID.md

 the elliptic curve over which the keys are generated) or "Secp256k1" (ambiguous as it specifies the elliptic curve, but does not specify the signature scheme).

-The controller field must be a valid DID.
+The controller field must be a valid DID when specified.

 Note that the public key is stored in the publicKeyBase58 field using a base58 encoding.
 Other valid formats for storing the public keys are: publicKeyPem,